-From year to year, there are some things to keep in mind regarding your Little SIS for Classroom setup.
+From year to year, there are some things to keep in mind regarding your Little SIS Sync Agent setup.
 The steps below will walk you through the rollover process for end-of-year as you transition to the new academic year or term.

 1. Halt your automations

 The first thing that you will want to do once the school year has ended is to halt your jobs that are on a staged or automated schedule.
-Simply open the job settings in the sync agent app, navigate to Automation Settings, and select "Manual" from the list.
+Simply open the job settings in the sync agent app, navigate to Automation Settings, and select "Manual" from the list, and Save.
 This will prevent your jobs from continuing to run throughout the summer.
-Make sure that you do this for all active, automated jobs.
+Make sure that you do this for all active, automated jobs, including your Guardian sync.

 2. Reconfigure your CSV export files

 Once your school year has ended, you will also want to halt the automated CSV export.
 This can be configured within your SIS in most cases.
 Once your Master Schedule has been set for the new academic year, you'll want to ensure that the SIS query is configured for the correct year, and then you can resume the automated delivery to your local server file.

 It is important that you maintain the same headers, file location, and file name on your automated CSV if you want to re-use your existing jobs for the new year.
 A change of either will result in your having to completely reconfigure the existing jobs.

 3. Reconfigure your jobs, if needed